adevinta/zoe/docs/advanced/avro.md

 To produce Avro data from a json input using the `produce` command, it is necessary to set :

 - The `registry` property that points to the schema registry instance.
-Zoe uses this property to fetch the avro schema needed to transform the json data into avro.
+Zoe uses this property to fetch the Avro schema needed to transform the json data into Avro.
 - The required serializer properties of the producer in the `props` section of the cluster config.
 - In addition, you need to set the `subject` name of the topic in the topic's configuration.

-A good enough configuration for producing avro data may look like the following :
+A good enough configuration for producing Avro data may look like the following :

 ```yaml
 clusters: